EthanWill059/GameCompendium/README.md

 # Game Compendium
 Game Compendium repo for the Major Coding project we are doing for  CSC 2021

-Version History:

-v0.1.0 - where the GUI met it's maker v1.0.0 - The current release
-v2.0.0 - The Current testing version
-v3.0.0 - New Development Version

 Folders:
 - Games - this houses the .py files that run the games Files